Weather & recreational safety

 When temperatures climb, protect your child from extreme heat.
 Young children and infants are especially vulnerable to heat illnesses during very hot weather.
-This fact sheet provides information about how to keep children healthy through the hot summer months.
+Learn how to keep keep kids cool through the hot summer months.

 Beat the heat

 Protect yourself when the weather gets hot.
 As an older adult, very hot weather can be dangerous to your health, especially if you have pre-existing health conditions.
-This fact sheet provides information about how to stay healthy through the summer months.
+Learn how to beat the heat through the summer months.

 Change your pace

-First, have your child wear broad-brimmed hats or use sun umbrellas, and try to stay in the shade to avoid direct sun, especially in the middle of the day.
-Second, dress your child in light, loose-fitting long-sleeved shirts or long pants to protect their skin.
-Third, remember to apply sunscreen liberally and often!
+- have your child wear broad-brimmed hats or use sun umbrellas, and try to stay in the shade to avoid direct sun, especially in the middle of the day

 Skin cancer facts

 Exposure to UV radiation is the biggest risk factor for the development of skin cancer.
 Over 7000 Canadians are diagnosed with melanoma skin cancer each year and it kills just over 1,000 Canadians every year.
 Exposure to UltraViolet (UV) radiation is the biggest risk factor for the development of skin cancer.
-We now know that UVA (the rays that cause aging) also cause cancer, not just UVB (the rays that cause sunburns).
+UVA (the rays that cause aging) also cause cancer, not just UVB (the rays that cause sunburns).
 Some people worry about not getting enough vitamin D if they wear sunscreen or avoid the sun, but dermatologists say that Ontarians should gain vitamin D through food (like salmon, eggs, milk, or orange juice) or taking supplements — not from exposure to UV rays.

 Kids and the sun

 Childhood sun exposure is even more important than adult sun exposure in contributing to the development of skin cancer later in life.
-This fact sheet provides information and tips on how to protect your child’s skin (and your own) this summer.
+Learn about sunscreen and how to protect your child's skin during summer.

 When it comes to water safety, a few small changes can lead to a considerable reduction in the number of drowning deaths each year.
 Hundreds of Canadians lose their lives in drowning events annually.
 Despite efforts to improve water safety and awareness, Ontario continues to have the highest number of drowning deaths in the country.

 Over the past 40 years, the OMA has been working to raise awareness of water safety in order to lower the incidence of these preventable deaths.
-To date, the OMA has engaged in a number of water safety education initiatives which cover the range of drowning hazards from boating, to falling through ice, to backyard pool safety.
+The OMA has engaged in water safety education initiatives about drowning hazards from boating, falling through ice and backyard pool safety.
 A multi-pronged approach to drowning prevention includes survival skills, swimming lessons, adult supervision, the use of lifejackets, and four-sided pool barriers.

-OMA has six key recommendations, which focus on keeping children safe when they’re playing in or around water.
-These include:
+These six key recommendations focus on keeping children safe when they’re playing in or around water: